Bag Film Breakup of Droplets in Uniform Airflows: Pre-breakup deformation dynamics

-Figure~\ref{fig:uz_z_Oh_0.001} shows the airphase axial velocity measured on the axis of symmetry as a function of the distance to the windward stagnation point of the drop $z/d_0$, where the slope of the curves corresponds to the axial stretching rate $a$ used in model~\eqref{for:jackiw-r-dot}.
+Figure~\ref{fig:uz_z_Oh_0.001} shows the airphase axial velocity $u_x$ measured on the axis of symmetry as a function of the distance to the windward stagnation point of the drop $z/d_0$, where the slope of the curves corresponds to the axial stretching rate $a$ used in model~\eqref{for:jackiw-r-dot}.
 It is first observed that the axial velocity value at $z/d_0 = 0$ increases gradually over time, which is because the measuring point is located in the airphase boundary layer attached to the accelerating droplet.
-The axial stretching rate $a$ is found to gradually decrease from 6 and approach $\pi/4$, which are the extreme values corresponding to spherical and pancake drop shapes as noted in \cite{Jackiw2021}.
+The axial stretching rate $a$ is found to gradually decrease from 6 and approach $4/\pi$, the extreme values corresponding to spherical and pancake drop shapes as noted in \cite{Jackiw2021}; crossing over the intermediate value of $2\sqrt{2}$ proposed by \cite{kulkarni2014bag}.
 The decrease of $a$ corresponds to the air-phase pressure increase on the windward surface as observed in fig.~\ref{fig:pressure_Oh_0.001} via the following equation:

-Consequently, we conclude that our numerical results reproduce the prediction \eqref{for:jackiw-r-dot} of \cite{Jackiw2021} that there exists a period characterised by constant spanwise radius growth rate $\Dot{R}$.
-Furthermore, we find that the later deviation from \eqref{for:jackiw-r-dot} is characterised by a peak in $\Dot{R}$, which is caused by the capillary deceleration of liquid influx into the drop periphery that causes the formation of a bulge at low $Oh$ values.
-The increase in $Oh$ eliminates the bulge and the frontal crater on the droplet surface, causing the droplet to acquire a nearly cylindrical shape which is one of the underlying assumptions by \cite{Jackiw2021} when deriving \eqref{for:jackiw-r-dot}, hence the better match with their model.
+Consequently, we conclude that our numerical results reproduce the prediction \eqref{for:jackiw-r-dot} of \cite{Jackiw2021} that there exists a period characterised by a constant spanwise radius growth rate $\Tilde{\Dot{R}}$.
+Furthermore, we find that the later deviation from \eqref{for:jackiw-r-dot} is characterised by a peak in $\Tilde{\Dot{R}}$, which is caused by the capillary deceleration of liquid influx into the drop periphery that causes bulge formation at low $Oh$ values.
+The increase in $Oh$ eliminates the bulge and the frontal crater on the droplet surface, and the droplet acquires a nearly cylindrical shape which is one of the underlying assumptions by \cite{Jackiw2021} when deriving \eqref{for:jackiw-r-dot}, hence the better match with their model.